Human Experience Designer | Interaction Designer | Nature Photographer

 Digital & Customer experience strategies, service design, user experience design, information architecture, interaction design, rapid prototyping & wire-framing, and usability testing,

-Hands-on delivery experience with seamless omnichannel experiences, digital experience strategies, MVP approaches.
+Hands-on delivery experience with seamless omnichannel digital experiences, digital experience strategies, MVP approaches.

-I strongly believe in the user-centered design process and always follow the design process for every project delivery.
-I am sharing one of the recent design activities which I had conducted for my master’s degree program.
+I strongly believe in the user-centered design process and always follow the design process during every project execution.
+I am sharing one of the recent design works to showcase design activities.

 Day by day, human beings are trying to achieve more by maximizing the accumulation and consumption of physical facilities.
 We are becoming unkind, unconcerned to people, nature, and missing our core responsibilities for society and mother earth.